Quas1Dev/QuasiDev/categories/_java/classes-objetos-métodos-e-propriedades.md

     title: The Java® Language Specification Java SE 18 Edition
 order: 10
 ---
-Know the fundamentals of the
+Know the fundamentals of the class - Done

-class Understand how objects are created
+Understand how reference variables are assigned - Done

-Understand how reference variables are assigned
+Understand how objects are created - Done

-Create methods, return values,and use parameters
+Create methods, return values, and use parameters

 Use the return keyword Return a value from a method